filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 - intelligent code completion (_“intellisense”_ and the like),
 - structure pop-up,
 - jump to deceleration,
-- jump down the hierarchy, and
+- jump down the hierarchy,
-- show usage.
+- show usage,
+- regex search,
+- git integration (to quickly inspect file history), and
+- linter integration.

 These make it easy to navigate any project with speed.
 They also shine when dealing with a new codebase.